SOS incident: Background

-The human bones were sent to Asahikawa Medical University and were identified initially of those of a woman aged 20–40 years.
+The human bones were sent to Asahikawa Medical University and were identified initially as those of a woman aged 20–40 years.
 On 27 July, the police decided to play the recordings on the cassette tapes.
 On one of the recordings, the voice of a young man is heard shouting for 2 minutes and 17 seconds.
 A translation of the man shouting on the recording is as follows:

 The rest of the tapes included music from the anime TV shows, Macross and Magical Princess Minky Momo.
 In addition, a cutout of artwork of "Magical Princess Minky Momo" was used as a case for the cassette tape.
-In regards to the SOS sign, the Japan Forestry Agency and the Japan Geographical Authority took a look at previous topographic map data used to find aerial photographs, in which it was confirmed that the SOS sign was reflected in the images taken on 20 September 1987.
+In regards to the SOS sign, the Japan Forestry Agency and the Japan Geographical Authority took a look at previous topographic map data used to find aerial photographs, in which it was confirmed that the SOS sign was in the images taken on 20 September 1987.

 An acquaintance of Iwamura gave testimony that Iwamura had been carrying a recording of theme songs on a tape, as well as the same size of basketball shoes that were discovered in the recent search.
 On the other hand, since the human skeleton was initially identified as a female, it was thought by investigators that there were two men and a woman that had gone missing at the park.
 However, there was no record of the missing female in Asahidake and Iwamura was said to have gone alone into the mountain.
 The identity of the woman and the potential relationship to Iwamura was unknown and caused confusion in the investigation and media coverage.

-The Asahikawa East police station announced on 28 February 1990 that after a reexamination of all the human bones that were found, they now believed that the skeleton was actually male, not female, and that they believed the skeleton was actually that of one man.
+The Asahikawa East police station announced on 28 February 1990 that after a reexamination of all the human bones that were found, they now believed that the skeleton was actually male, not female.

 Aspects of the case

 Cause of the incident

-There is a large rock nicknamed the "Safe Rock" on the ridge of Mount Asahidake, which is used as a guidepost.
-However, there is also a similar large rock nicknamed the "Fake Safe Rock" near the Safe Rock, and if you accidentally fall from the Fake Safe Rock, you will reach the area where the SOS incident occurred.
-The slope above the main area is a Sasa that grows sideways, and it is easy to enter the bottom from the top, but it is difficult to climb from the bottom to the top, there is a cliff where the incident occurred.
-The terrain is difficult to escape.
-This was supported by the fact that a few days after the incident was discovered, a news media interview team who visited the site was unable to escape from the area and was rescued.
+There is a large rock nicknamed the "Kinko iwa" (Safe Rock) on the ridge of Mount Asahi which is used as a guidepost.
+The name comes from the fact that the rock looks like a giant square safe.
+However, there is also a similar large rock nicknamed the "Nise kinko iwa" (Fake Safe Rock) near the "Kinko iwa", and if one were to accidentally fall from the "Nise kinko iwa" they would be in the area where the SOS incident occurred.
+The slope above the main area is a dense sasa grove that grows sideways.
+It is easy to enter from the top, but it is difficult to climb from the bottom to the top.
+There is a cliff where the incident occurred.
+The terrain is difficult to escape; in fact, a few days after the incident was discovered, a news media interview team who visited the site was unable to escape from the area and had to be rescued.